annzbanz/ai-text-sentiment-analyzer/README.md

 - Cloud deployment
 - Real-time analytics dashboard

+---

 # Author

 Developed by Ann.

+---

 # License

-This project is created for learning purposes.
+This project was developed for educational and learning purposes.